nicolofalcone/PROPHET2/README.md

 - the card and the words modified in the RELAP5-3D input, written in the form "card:word"

 - reference, if any.

+## UncertaintyRange.xlsx
+UncertaintyRange.xlsx is an Excel table that contains the lower and upper bounds of the range of variation for all the selected parameters for the uncertainty analysis.
+The values are taken from the table reported in UncertaintyAnalysis_PROPHET2_test18.xlsx.
+The data stored in this file are used in the normalization of the input values used in the numerical simulations.